agama-project/agama/README.md

 * A user interface.
 For this experiment, we have decided to use a [Cockpit](https://cockpit-project.org/) module.

+## Requirements

+To build and run this software you need a few tools.
+To install them on openSUSE Tumbleweed just type:

+    $ sudo zypper in gcc gcc-c++ make openssl-devel ruby-devel npm

 ## yastd

 `yastd` is a YaST-based service that is able to install a system.
 You can interact with such a